The proper squash grip is very counter-intuitive. Instinct would tell you to grip the racquet with a clenched fist. The racquet

 Although it might be frustrating at first, try to focus on obtaining

 these fundamental skills.
-It's much easier to focus on your grip/swing
+It is much easier to focus on your grip/swing

 during drills, so if you can find someone to do basic drills with you